 Weather Protection For Your Pergola

 With the right additional feature or roofing style, a pergola can provide plenty of fun in the sun as well as the rain.
-If you have a standard pergola, you’ll likely need an extra curtain or two to protect from the rain, but the structure itself is sure to hold nicely.
+There are ways pergolas protect you from rain.

-Some pergolas even feature a built-in gutter system which provides ample drainage so that you aren’t left with a pool of water on top of your flat pergola roof.
+Some pergolas feature a built-in gutter system that provides ample drainage so that you aren’t left with a pool of water on top of your flat pergola roof.

 With the louvered pergola, you can close off the roof so that no sun gets through, or you can open it up completely for maximum sunshine.
-The same mindset can be applied to the rain.
+The same holds true for keeping the rain from coming through.

-If a storm is just around the corner, you can prepare your space by closing off the roof so that no rain slips through and ruins your experience.
-Many of these louvered-roof pergolas also feature a drainage system so that the rain doesn’t collect and fall when you open the pergola back up.
-As far as rain protection goes, a louvered pergola is a must.
+If a storm is just around the corner, you can prepare your space by closing off the roof so that no rain slips through and ruins your outdoor experience.
+This shows louvered pergolas protect you from rain.

 Maintaining Your Pergola

 Maintenance is simple with a pergola as they’re typically built to withstand the elements for years at a time.

-If you notice any rust, cracks, rot, or general wear and tear, getting a head start on addressing it could save you thousands down the road.
+If you notice any rust, cracks, rot, or general wear and tear, getting a head start on addressing it could save you higher costs down the road.

 Waterproofing the System

-Add a couple of coats, and you’re now ready for the rainy season to arrive.
+Add a couple of coats and you’re now ready for the rainy season to arrive.

 These materials are built to withstand the rain and will require very little maintenance to keep in top condition.

-There are also plenty of pre-treated woods that are used in most pergolas.
+There are also plenty of already treated woods that are used in most pergolas.

-Added Features to Protect From Rain
+Features That Help Pergolas Protect You From Rain

 There are plenty of extra features you can add to your pergola to ensure that it can shelter you from the rain.

+Another good thing about pergolas is how simple it is to add these features to them.
 With your standard pergola, shade, lattices, and canopies can be affixed to help save the day from the rain.